Nonprofit Resources

 It may be tempting to just take cash out of the offering plate or bookstore cash register to help someone in need.
 There are two issues with this, however.
 First, it does not provide a record of the assistance.
 Funds should never be disbursed without supporting documentation and a written record of the transaction, as described above.

 Secondly, it does not provide adequate accountability, creating a significant opportunity for abuse.
-As Christians we are trusting and loving by nature, but even a trusted employee under significant pressure — pressure others might not be aware of — may rationalize an inappropriate disbursement.
-Limiting the opportunity for misuse will protect the church as well as its employees and volunteers.
+As Christians, we are trusting and loving by nature, but even a trusted employee under significant pressure — pressure others might not be aware of — may rationalize an inappropriate disbursement.
+Limiting the opportunity for misuse will protect your church as well as your employees and volunteers.

 Further Considerations

-We are sometimes asked if it is ever okay for the church to receive benevolence donations that are designated for a specific individual or family.
-Gifts that the donor requires to be used for a specific individual or family will not be tax deductible.
+We are sometimes asked if it is acceptable for a church to receive benevolence donations that are designated for a specific individual or family.
+Gifts that the donor requires to be used for a specific individual or family will not be tax-deductible.

 Your church may agree to collect funds specifically designated for one or more individuals.
 If you do, it is important to clearly communicate to the donors that their payment is a personal gift and will not be handled as a tax-deductible contribution.

-There also may be instances where a donor recommends an individual in need to the benevolence committee.
+There may also be instances where a donor recommends an individual in need to the benevolence committee.
 In this situation, the committee, not the donor, should determine what amount, if any, will be given to the individual.
-The donor should understand that the benevolence committee will exercise control and discretion over the donation, and that the recommended recipient will be put through the same approval process as other individuals.
+The donor should understand that the benevolence committee will exercise control and discretion over the donation, and that the recommended recipient will undergo the same approval process as other individuals.

 When emergencies and financial hardships arise, the loving Christian community wants to help.
-A well-documented benevolence program process will ensure that assistance is provided in a way that does not jeopardize your church’s tax-exempt status or the witness and integrity of your ministry.
+A well-documented benevolence program process can help ensure that assistance is provided in a way that does not jeopardize your church’s tax-exempt status or the witness and integrity of your ministry.

 print